50 States, 50 Muppet Clips: Part 2

 Connecticut

 Spoiler alert: Big Bird is not happy that he isn’t picked to be the national bird.
-But since Big Bird’s longtime performer, Caroll Spinney, happens to a resident of Connecticut, I think that that’s worthy of dedicating this clip to The Nutmeg State.
+But since Big Bird’s longtime performer, Caroll Spinney, happened to a resident of Connecticut, I think that that’s worthy of dedicating this clip to The Nutmeg State.
 (Seriously, one of Connecticut’s state nicknames is The Nutmeg State.
 There’s nothing wrong with that, I just think it’s cool.)

 Georgia